BIBS/NPNI New Frontiers Awards – Round 4

-The Brown Institute for Brain Science and the Norman Prince Neurosciences Institute created the BIBS/NPNI New Frontiers Fund to enable new interdisciplinary/inter-institutional research teams to amass pilot data for applications for extramural funding.
-This program provides grants of approximately $30K for one year to teams of brain scientists at Brown and its affiliated hospitals.
-It supplements, but does not replace, the Pilot Research Awards program at BIBS that provides grants to one or more investigators for early concept, innovative projects (see note at the end of this announcement).
-The next round of funding for that program is being planned for early 2014.
+The Brown Institute for Brain Science and the Norman Prince Neurosciences Institute created the BIBS/NPNI New Frontiers Awards to enable new interdisciplinary/inter-institutional research teams to amass pilot data for applications for extramural funding.
+This program provides grants for one year to teams of brain scientists at Brown and its affiliated hospitals.
+For this round previous recipients may apply for a second year of funding and the maximum allowed for each award has been increased to $40,000, which must include a contribution from the home department of each co-PI.

-Eligibility –The BIBS/NPNI New Frontiers Fund is open to all brain scientists at Brown and its affiliated hospitals.
+Eligibility –The BIBS/NPNI New Frontiers Awards are open to all brain scientists at Brown and its affiliated hospitals.
 Each application must include co-principal investigators whose primary appointments are in different academic departments.
-One co-PI should be campus based and the other should be hospital based.
+One co-PI must be campus based and the other must be hospital based.
 Please note:

-- Applications should list only two co-PIs unless three departments or institutions are each contributing $5K toward the project.
+- Applications should list only two co-PIs unless three departments or institutions are contributing funds (at least $5K each) toward the project.
 In that case a third co-PI may be listed.
 No more than three co-PIs are allowed.

-- Individual faculty members cannot be co-PIs on more than one application for each submission deadline.
+- Individuals cannot be co-PIs on more than one application for each submission deadline.

-- No faculty members can be a co-PI on more than one active award simultaneously.
+- No one can be co-PI on more than one active award simultaneously.
 Therefore, those with active New Frontiers Awards are not eligible to apply for a second award.

-Budget – The BIBS/NPNI New Frontiers Fund may be used for expenditures required to complete the proposed project.
-It is not designed to be an equipment grant but small items (<$10K) may be allowed, if they are essential for the collaboration to succeed.
+Budget – The BIBS/NPNI New Frontiers Awards may be used for expenditures required to complete the proposed project.
+They are not designed to be equipment grants but small items (<$10K) may be allowed, if they are essential for the collaboration to succeed.
 Typical allowable expenses include:

-- Salaries for students and/or research support personnel
+- Salaries for trainees and/or research support personnel

 - Core facility user fees